w3f/polkadot-wiki/docs/learn-governance.md

 Council elections are handled by the same [Phragmén election](learn-phragmen) process that selects validators from the available pool based on nominations.
 However, token holders' votes for councillors are isolated from any of the nominations they may have on validators.
 Council terms last for one day.
-At the end of each term, Phragmen election algorithm is ran and the result will choose the new councillors based on the vote configurations of all voters.
+At the end of each term, Phragmen election algorithm runs and the result will choose the new councillors based on the vote configurations of all voters.
 The election also chooses a set number of runners up (currently seven on Kusama and fifteen on Polkadot) that will remain in the queue with their votes intact.